goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

    - Creating Channels
    - Voting Request for Community Service

+- This component will play key role in providing the necessary recommendations in the landing page for a NPC.
 - Each activity mentioned above will have Unique Microservices per Activity.
 Examples below
   - TAG: NPC Tag Activity Service
   - Posts: NPC POST Activity Service
 - Each activity above has separate stream.
-As the new feature gets added to the activities section, we will have to introduce new streams.
+As the new feature gets added to the activities section, new streams will have to be introduced.
-- Each activity can be used for data analysis for different use cases.
+- The data will be used as a baseline for performing the necessary analysis for different use cases.
-- All these streams are ultimately read by the Unique Activity Tracker Service.
-For every Activity we will have separate microservices.
+- All these streams are consumed by the Unique Activity Tracker Service.
+For every Activity will have separate microservices.
 This gives flexibility to plan, scale, analyze, cache the data based on the user activity on the network hub.
+For example:
   - For Instance NPC A, does only Likes the Posts.
 For this user more Posts and NPC offerings will be recommended.
   - Another NPC B, does lot of Posts about their service offerings.
 For this user more Notifications and Tag requests are sent.
   - All these activities are posted to the Sharded Graph DB.

 #### NPC Activity Tracker on NPC Network HUB
 ![NPC Activity Tracker on NPC Network HUB](..//Images/NPCActivityTrackeronNPCNetworkHUB.png)

 #### NPC Collaboration Request:
 This is a unique activity which helps the NPCs to collaborate.
+  Scenario:
   - NPC A sends collaboration Request to NPC B.
   - Collaboration request is posted into the unique collaboration stream and same gets notified to NPC B
-- If NPC B accepts the collaboration request both get tagged.
+  - If NPC B accepts the collaboration request of the NPC both get tagged.

 #### HUB Recommendation Engine:
+It is core service which is executing as a backend process responsible for
+  - Send notifications,
+  - Identify Recommendations,
+  - Matching Requests,
-It is core service which sends notifications, recommendations, matching requests and customizes the user content on the page.
-It’s a background thread gets domain events all the services.
+  - Customize the user content on the page.
-- Every Activity which the user does on the Network HUB it forwards the request to the Shard Indexer service.
+- Every Activity which the user performs on the Network HUB is forwarded to the Shard Indexer Service.
-- Shard Indexer service exposes an API
+- Shard Indexer service exposes an API.
-- Once the API is invoked it determines which shard to be queried based on the activity done by the user.
+- Once the API is invoked, it determines which shard to be queried based on the activity done by the user.
 - Indexer queries all the sharded graphs to fetch the list based on the activity search and return the list to the Recommendation Engine.
 - Engine applies to filter on the list bases on the NPC Preferences and returns final list.
 - Recommendation Engine also pulls data from NPC Roadmap Tracker subdomain.